akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

 2. send matched packets to port0 and port1,
-   the packets received by port0 are redirected to queue 1. the packets received by port1 are distributed by RSS. send mismatched packets, check the packets are redirected by RSS. check the count number::
+   the packets received by port0 are redirected to queue 1. the packets received by port1 are distributed by RSS. send unmatched packets, check the packets are redirected by RSS. check the count number::

     flow query 0 0 count